Colorado Rocky Mountain High: Pot Tourism in the Centennial State

 “If Colorado receives international media attention as the first state in the U.S. to legalize marijuana in their Constitution, Colorado’s brand will be damaged, and we may attract fewer conventions and see a decline in leisure travel,” Scharf said.

-After only one month after the legalization of recreational marijuana use, there is little evidence whether or not pot tours are a lucrative industry, but if you ask tour groups like Colorado Highlife, My420 Tours or Colorado Cannabis Tours, just because official tourism boards of the state have not yet jumped on the bandwagon does not mean it won’t develop into a major draw for tourists.
+After only one month after the legalization of recreational marijuana use, there was little evidence whether or not pot tours are a lucrative industry, but if you ask tour groups like Colorado Highlife, or Colorado Cannabis Tours, just because official tourism boards of the state have not yet jumped on the bandwagon does not mean it won’t develop into a major draw for tourists.

 Eymer said that the success of pot tours is not dependent on official tourism boards offering them.
 A quick search online will find you multiple opportunities to smoke legally while touring pot-themed attractions in the state of Colorado.
 As long as people want to smoke, Eymer says, and it is legal to, people are going to find their way to Cannabis Tours and other businesses like it.